institutedata/capstone-NiKi0706/Documents/README/BusinessContext.md

 ## Business Context
 1. Target Audience:
-    •   The primary target audience for the app includes fitness enthusiasts, gym-goers, and individuals interested in leading a healthy lifestyle and not always have time to go to the gym.
+    •   The primary target audience for the app includes fitness enthusiasts and individuals interested in leading a healthy lifestyle and not always have time to go to the gym.
     •   Mainly  designed for women.
 2. Market Needs:
     •   There is a growing demand for online resources and communities focused on fitness and wellness, especially considering the increasing popularity of health and fitness trends.